hansel-oy/hilma/README.md

 fetch_notices(query1, api_key)

-# Retrieve notices that include Dynamic Puchasing Systems (DPS) or
+# Retrieve notices that include dynamic purchasing systems (DPS) or
-# Framework Agreements and that do not exceed the EU threshold
+# framework agreements and that do not exceed the EU threshold
 query2 <- dps_filter() %>%
   query_or(framework_agreement_filter()) %>%
   query_and(is_national_filter())